Snap fastener: Invention

-Modern snap fasteners were patented by German inventor Heribert Bauer in 1885 as the "Federknopf-Verschluss", a novelty fastener for men's trousers.
-Some attribute the invention to Bertel Sanders, of Denmark.
+A modern form of the snap fastener was patented by German inventor Heribert Bauer in 1885 as the "Federknopf-Verschluss", a novelty fastener for men's trousers.
+Some attribute the invention to Bertel Sanders of Denmark.
 In 1886, Albert-Pierre Raymond, of Grenoble, also obtained a patent.
-These first versions had an S-shaped spring in the "male" disc instead of a groove.
+These early versions had an S-shaped spring in the "male" disc instead of a groove.
 Australian inventor Myra Juliet Farrell is also credited with inventing a "stitchless press stud" and the "stitchless hook and eye".
-In America, Jack Weil (1901–2008) put snaps on his iconic Western shirts, which spread the fashion for them.
+In the United States, Jack Weil (1901–2008) put snaps on his iconic Western shirts, helping to popularize them in Western wear.
 The Prym company has produced snap fasteners since 1903.